Betterment/test_track_rails_client/README.md

 ### From 2.0 to 3.0

 TestTrack Rails Client no longer manages your Mixpanel cookie.
 The analytics plugin now provides a callback on `sign_up!` that will allow you to implement this functionality within your application.
 Please see the [analytics documentation](#analytics) for more details.
+The TestTrack.analytics client `#track_assignment` method no longer accepts a properties hash as an argument as `mixpanel_distinct_id` is no longer relevant.

 ### From 1.x to 1.3